BhavyaCodes/corona-tracker/README.md

 - ~~remove border from search bar and icon when focussed~~
 - fix text not fitting in table
 - change fonts
+- Change background of table head
+- Customize navbar button for mobile to match color scheme of website
+- ~~Nav bar links~~
+- Edit countries affected title to fit in one line on phone
+- search hints